Linear-Scaling Selected Inversion based on Hierarchical Interpolative Factorization for Self Green's Function for Modified Poisson-Boltzmann Equation in Two Dimensions: Numerical Method for MPB Equations

-In this section, we will present mathematical model and numerical scheme for the Poisson-Boltzmann equation to motivate our study of SelInvHIF.
-We consider an electrolyte.
-In dimensionless units, the dynamics of the mobile ions can be described by the Nernst-Planck equations\cite{XML:PRE:2014},
+In this section, we will present mathematical model and numerical scheme for the MPB equations to motivate our study of SelInvHIF.
+We consider an electrolyte of monovalent ions.
+In dimensionless units, the dynamics of the mobile ions can be described by the Nernst-Planck equations \cite{XML:PRE:2014},

-where $c_i$ is the ionic concentration of the $i$th species, $z_i=\pm 1$ is the valence, $D$ is the diffusion constant.
+where $c_i$ is the ionic concentration of the $i$th species, $z_i=\pm 1$ is the valence, and $D$ is the diffusion constant.
 Here, $\Xi$ is the coupling parameter that describes the strength of the correlation energy.
 The Nernst-Planck equations are convection-diffusion equations, where the convection is due to the electrostatic force on each ion, namely the gradient of the electrostatic energy.
 In the modified PNP equations, the electrostatic energy is composed of the mean potential energy $z_i \Phi$ and the self energy $\Xi u$.
 The electric potential satisfies the Poisson equation,

 where $\varepsilon$ is the dielectric coefficient and $\rho_f$ is the fixed charge distribution.
 We suppose $\varepsilon=1$ in the electrolyte.
 The self energy is represented by the self Green's function, described by the following DH equation,